AlonKellner/alonkellner.github.io/_drawer/en-us/poem_2022-11-20_regrets.md

 Abide.
 Have pride!
 There's no shame getting hurt, I got what I deserved and survived!
 I survived what I felt even though it compelled me to die!
-It was scolding and loud... but id I'm so damn proud... why do I hide?
+It was scolding and loud... but if I'm so damn proud... why do I hide?

 Give in.
 Reach in.
 If you love who you are you should not regret who that you've been.